-A take-home examination is defined as an examination that is completed outside the room designated by the Registrar.
+A take-home examination is defined as an examination that is completed outside the room designated by the Office of the Registrar.
 There are two kinds of take-home examinations: one-day take-home examinations and extended take-home examinations.

 One-Day Take-Home Examinations

 A one-day take-home examination is handed out and returned on the same day, usually beginning at 8:30 a.m. and ending at 4:30 p.m.
-The Registrar's Office distributes and collects the take-home exams.
+The Office of the Registrar distributes and collects the take-home exams.
 One-day take-home examinations are open-book, but students may not discuss a one-day examination among themselves unless the instructor specifically grants permission to do so.

 Extended Take-Home Examinations

 An extended take-home examination is taken over a much longer period of time.
-The student picks up the examination from the Registrar no later than the last regularly scheduled day of classes.
-The examination is due back to the Registrar's Office no earlier than 24 hours following the last scheduled day of examinations for courses open to second- and third-year students.
+The student picks up the examination from the Office of the Registrar no earlier than the last regularly scheduled day of classes.
 Extended take-home examinations are open-book and instructors must permit full discussion among students about the examination if it is an extended take-home examination.

 Reviewing Examination Answers and Model Answers